 A bit about your experience/skills: I’ve worked in the voluntary sector all my life: with children, young people, the elderly, and mentally and physically challenged adults.
 I’m a people-person, extremely optimistic and what other people might see as a problem, I see as a challenge and an opportunity for learning.
 I’m well organised, friendly, approachable, dedicated and loyal to the cause.
 I stand up for what I believe in (which has often caused me problems but never stops me doing it again!)
 I have a great fund-raising record and a creative, flexible approach to every task.
-I value my staff and demand their very best 100% of the time – I never ask someone to do something I wouldn’t do or haven’t already done and I lead by example.
+I value my staff and demand their very best 100% of the time—I never ask someone to do something I wouldn’t do or haven’t already done and I lead by example.
 I’ve a Bachelors degree in Social Sciences, a Masters in Youth & Community Studies and have a Diploma in Youth Counselling.
-I like to stay involved in service delivery to keep in touch with the people we’re working with and for: I do my best work when I’m inspired by personal stories and you can only get that through meaningful contact with your members.

-How do you see your role within S.H.E.: I’ve been secured by S.H.E. to take them to the next level as a charity.
-There’s a huge amount of vital work that already goes on – my job is to help expand that work and support the people who do it.
+How do you see your role within S.H.E.: There’s a huge amount of vital work that goes on – my job is to help expand that work and support the people who do it.
 We have a fantastic staff team (paid and unpaid) literally bursting with ideas and innovations to develop S.H.E.’s services and it’s my responsibility to help turn those into reality.
 Our aim is to make S.H.E. a charity with national impact, supporting as many survivors and victims as we can in addition to educating & sensitising healthcare professionals and other organisations in their contact with survivors and victims.

 Why did you get involved: I was looking for a new challenge and happened across this position.
 After a little bit of research, it became clear that S.H.E. were quite unique in this area – most organisations for survivors of childhood sexual abuse focus on the therapy side of the healing process.
 That is hugely important, obviously, but S.H.E. had a more holistic approach and were building a ‘chosen-family’ for members, with community support, personal development and education & training opportunities.
 S.H.E. were enabling their members to embark on their own healing journey and looking to facilitate their members to see life beyond their abuse.
-I only apply for jobs where I think the work is extremely worthwhile and beneficial to its target audience and where I feel I can make a positive difference – I immediately got that at S.H.E. and everyone’s been so open and welcoming, I can see myself here for the next 10 years, minimum.
+I only apply for jobs where I think the work is extremely worthwhile and beneficial to its target audience and where I feel I can make a positive difference.

 A bit about your work experience and skills: I gained my Social Work degree and counselling qualifications, and later qualified as a counselling supervisor.
-I have worked in the voluntary sector as a counsellor for 15 years .
+I’ve worked in the voluntary sector as a counsellor for fifteen years.
 I gained my BACP Accreditation in 2008.
 I supervise qualified and trainee counsellors.
 I also have a small private counselling practice.